ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - job market/d - mock interviews.md

 - If the test has a deadline, make sure to stick to it & submit before the deadline.

 ## Technical Interview - React II

 <!--

 @LT:
-- This exercise is more a take home longer assignment.
+- Explain that exercise is more like a take home, longer assignment.
 - If done in class, start by displaying a list of books + focus on the core functionality

 -->